Dante's Peak: Production

 Principal photography began on May 6, 1996.
 The film was shot on location in Wallace, Idaho.

 Exterior shots of the Point Dume Post Office in Malibu, California, were used as the USGS's David A. Johnston Cascades Volcano Observatory headquarters in Vancouver, Washington.
 The facility was named in honor of David A. Johnston, a young scientist who had precisely predicted the volatility of the May 18, 1980, Mount St. Helens eruption and perished during the event.

 The scene involving the geological robot and the trapped scientist was shot inside the crater of Mount St. Helens, as evinced by a brief appearance of Mount Adams, a dormant 12776 ft peak 35 mi east of Mount St. Helens, as the film focuses on the scientists.
 The scene itself was actually filmed on the tarmac of Van Nuys Airport, while the Mount Adams image was composited in later.
+While production of Air Force One was taking place in some of the airport's hangars at the same time, the film crew occupied four buildings, which were two shooting stages and an additional two hangars.
 Production was completed on August 31, 1996.

-Extensive special effects surrounding certain aspects of the film, such as the lava and pyroclastic flows, were created by Digital Domain, Banned from the Ranch Entertainment, and CIS Hollywood.
+Extensive visual effects surrounding certain aspects of the film, such as the lava and pyroclastic flows, were created by Digital Domain, Banned from the Ranch Entertainment, and CIS Hollywood.
 The computer-generated imagery was mostly coordinated and supervised by Patrick McClung, Roy Arbogast, Lori J. Nelson, Richard Stutsman, and Dean Miller.
 Although the film uses considerable amounts of CGI, the volcanic ash in the film was created using cellulose insulation manufactured by Regal Industries in Crothersville, Indiana.
-Between visuals, miniatures, and animation, over 300 technicians were directly involved in the production aspects of the special effects.
+Between visuals, miniatures, and animation, over 300 technicians were directly involved in the production aspects of the visual effects.